 Our code of conduct outlines the policies and standards that all National Federation of the Blind members, especially our leaders, are expected to adopt and follow.
 To report a potential violation of this code, please consult section IX below.
-Reports can be filed using the code of conduct grievance report form or by calling our dedicated voicemail box at 410-659-9314, extension 2475.
+Reports can be filed using the code of conduct complaint form or by calling our dedicated voicemail box at 410-659-9314, extension 2475.

 The National Federation of the Blind is a community of members and friends who believe in the hopes and dreams of the nation’s blind.
 The Federation knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.
 You can live the life you want; blindness is not what holds you back.
-To help carry out the Federation’s vital mission, this Code of Conduct sets forth policies and standards that all members, especially Federation leaders, are expected to adopt and follow.
+To help carry out the Federation’s vital mission, this Code of Conduct sets forth policies and standards that all members, employees, and contractors are expected to adopt and follow.

 II.
 Diversity Policy

-The National Federation of the Blind embraces diversity and full participation as core values in its mission to achieve equality, opportunity, and security for the blind.
+The National Federation of the Blind celebrates and embraces diversity and full participation as core values in its mission to achieve equality, opportunity, and security for the blind.
 We are committed to building and maintaining a nationwide organization with state affiliates and local chapters that is unified in its priorities and programs and is directed by the membership.
 We respect differences of opinion, beliefs, identities, and other characteristics that demonstrate that blind people are a diverse cross section of society.
 Furthermore, the organization is dedicated to continuing to establish new methods of membership and leadership development that reflect the diversity of the entire blind community.
 In promoting a diverse and growing organization, we expect integrity and honesty in our relationships with each other and openness to learning about and experiencing cultural diversity.
 We believe that these qualities are crucial to fostering social and intellectual maturity.
 Intellectual maturity also requires individual struggle with unfamiliar ideas.
 We recognize that our views and convictions will be challenged, and we expect this challenge to take place in a climate of tolerance and mutual respect in order to maintain a united organization.
 While we encourage the exchange of differing ideas and experiences, we do not condone the use of demeaning, derogatory, or discriminatory language, action, or any other form of expression intended to marginalize an individual or group.
 The National Federation of the Blind does not tolerate discrimination on the basis of race, creed, color, religion, gender identity and expression, sexual orientation, national origin, citizenship, marital status, age, genetic information, disability, or any other characteristic or intersectionality of characteristics.

 III.
 Non-Discrimination and Anti-Harassment Policy